loculus-project/loculus/kubernetes/README.md

 ```

 With helm based commands you can customise the values yaml file with `--values [file.yaml]`.
-## Argo CD

-ArgoCD will aim to build preview instances for any open PR with the `preview` label.
-It may take 5 minutes for an instance to appear.
-The preview will appear at `[branch_name].loculus.org`.
-Long branch names are shortened, and some special characters are not supported.
-You can find the exact URL in the ArgoCD UI: https://argocd.k3s.pathoplexus.org/ (login details are on [Slack](https://loculus.slack.com/archives/C05G172HL6L/p1698940904615039).

-The preview is intended to simulate the full backend and associated containers.
-It may be necessary to update this directory when changes are made to how containers need to be deployed.

-We do not currently support branch names containing underscores and other characters that can't go in domain names.

-### Secrets

-For preview instances this repo contains [sealed secrets](https://sealed-secrets.netlify.app/) that allow the loculus-bot to access the GitHub container registry and (separately) the GitHub repository.
-These are encrypted such that they can only be decrypted on our cluster but are cluster-wide so can be used in any namespace.

 ## Full deployment for E2E testing

 There is a `local` environment intended for E2E testing in GitHub Actions.
 It can also be used locally (though note caveats below for ARM-based mac systems).

 Create a cluster with ports for all services exposed: